 Do you know exactly where your garden shed will go?

-If you know where your shed is going (whether it's an existing slab or just a cleared out space in your garage), it should be fairly easy to get the exact measurements.
-Just measure the width, the depth, and the height (if it's outside this usually isn't an issue) and you're good to go!
+If you know where your shed is going (whether it's an existing slab or just a cleared-out space in your garage), it should be fairly easy to get the exact measurements.
+Just measure the width, the depth, and the height (if it is outside this usually is not an issue) and you're good to go!

 Step 2 - Select How Many Doors You Need

 Some people would say the roof is the next step, but in our experience, the practicality of getting in and out, and actually using your shed is more important to most people.